giorgioarcara/giorgioarcara.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior researcher and the head of the Neurophysiology Laboratory at San Camillo Hospital IRCCS in Venice.
+I am a senior researcher and the head of the **ONDA Lab** (**O**pen methodologies for **N**eurorehabilitation and **D**ata **A**nalysis) at San Camillo Hospital IRCCS in Venice.
-My main research interests are cognitive neuroscience (with a focus on language), clinical neuropsychology, and statistical analysis.
-I'm a supporter of Open Science initiatives.
+My main research interest is the application and development of advanced methods to neurophysiology, clinical neuropsychology, and cognitive neuroscience.
+I'm also a passionate supporter of Open Science initiatives.

 Feel free to reach out via my personal email [giorgio.arcara@gmail.com](mailto:giorgio.arcara@gmail.com) \\
 or my institutional email [giorgio.arcara@hsancamillo.it](mailto:giorgio.arcara@hsancamillo.it).